Hwerow/FermWatch/README.md

 # Options
 - Select Plato - default SG
 - Select Fahrenheit  - default Celsius
 - Select iSpindel SG 20°C approximate temperature correction - default none.
-Which modifies the displayed Present 	Gravity, Apparent Attenuation and %  	ABV values
+An experimental function that modifies the displayed Present 	Gravity, Apparent Attenuation and %  	ABV values

 # Acknowledgements
 This project would not have been possible without using libraries from Bodmer - TFT_eSPI screen, martin-ger - MQTT Broker, B Blanchon - ArduinoJson, tzapu - WiFiManger, NTPClient and the MultiMap for interpolation and others who are referenced in the code.

 # FermWatch Versions
 1.1 First Release

-► I have achieved what I set out to do for the project, some compromises were made along the way, notably failing to get custom fonts to work but no worries.
+► I have achieved what I set out to do for the project, some compromises were made along the way, notably failing to get the AA fonts to work but no worries.

+# Future improvements could be to use the touch screen of the ILI9341
+ - to select screen display  BPL, iSpindel
+ - change settings in lieu of the BPL rotary switch?
+ - be able to change FermWatch config settings (F/C, SG/P, Temp Correction) on the fly  rather than restarting

+ - use the on board ILI9341 SD card facility to hold fonts etc
+ - Migrate to ESP32 to get more memory for screen processing and enable use  AA fonts for cleaner screen presentation
+ - report iSpindel gravity and temperature, possibly via iSpindHub

 My YouTube channel, Buy my Books, GitHub and website:
 \------------------------------------------------------------------